gcallah/BookReviews/coyne_hall.md

 ## The Science of Economics

-In the next section, on the science of economics, the authors, take care to differentiate the social sciences from the physical sciences.
-They correctly note that "understanding and prediction are not synonymous" (23).
+In the next section, on the science of economics, Coyne and Hall take care to differentiate the social sciences from the physical sciences.
+We can study human action differently than the physical sciences because, as humans ourselves, we comprehend the logic that underlies choosing.
+Following Mises, they refer to the study of the logic of choice as "praxeology."

-Coyne and Hall offer a very nice example of how limited an understanding one can achieve, using only the physical sciences, of

-rush-hour commuting in and out of Grand Central Station as a purely physical phenomenon.
+Coyne and Hall offer a very nice example of how limited an understanding one can achieve, using only the physical sciences, of rush-hour commuting in and out of Grand Central Station.
 To really understand what is going on, one must take into account the *purposes* of the people commuting, and the institutional settings within which they are acting.
 (26-27)

-Methodological individualism (29)
+The authors assert that methodological individualism, meaning that all analysis of human action must begin with the individual, is the correct approach for studying economic phenomena.
+But I think this assertion is unjustified.

-The fact that the study of individual motivations certainly should not be neglected, and can yield very important insights about social phenomena does not mean that it is the only correct approach to understanding them.
+The the study of individual motivations certainly should not be neglected, and it can yield very important insights about social phenomena But that does not mean that it is the only correct approach to understanding them.
 If we wish to understand the rise of Nazism in Germany, we may take undertake a study of the individual motivations of people who joined the Nazi party.
 But we might also take our starting point by considering Nazism as an idea-force, and proceed to examine how that idea influenced the behavior of people who joined the party.

-Of course it is true that Charlotte's rowing team would not exist absent the rowers.
-But at the same time the rowers would not exist *as rowers* without the rowing team.
+Of course it is true that a political party would not exist absent the party members.
+But at the same time the party members would not exist *as party members* without the party.
 In fact, as the British philosopher Bernard Bosanquet pointed out, while it is true that groups are composed of individuals, it is also true that individual minds are structured by the groups they are in and surrounded by: individuals and the groups in which they participate compose an organic unity.
 Of course an organism does not exist absent its organs, but at the same time, the organs' existence depends upon the organism as a whole.
 As St. Paul wrote, "There is one body, but it has many parts.
 But all its many parts make up one body...
-And so we are formed into one body."
+And so we [Christians] are formed into one body."
 The struggle between methodological individualism and methodological holism is
 unnecessary: we should employ one or the other (or even both) as fits the occasion.